 Olson said rehiring retired teachers would help ameliorate the substitute teacher shortage, but change in 2013 legislation prohibited public employees from receiving a new salary and collecting their pensions.

-A provision which would have allowed districts to rehire retired teachers was included in Gov. Tony Evers’ 2019-2021 biennial budget proposal, but was cut in the early stages by the Joint Committee on Finance.
+A provision which would have allowed districts to rehire retired teachers and receive their pensions was included in Gov. Tony Evers’ 2019-2021 biennial budget proposal, but was cut in the early stages by the Joint Committee on Finance.

 While districts manage to cope with the lack of substitutes, measures are taken each school day to fill classrooms and minimize educational impacts, Olson said.